Sometimes teeth can develop cracks, and when not treated this can have serious consequences for your oral health.

 Environmental factors and diet can weaken the enamel and make the tooth prone to decay, cavities, and eventually cracking.
 Also over time teeth with larger fillings in them can develop cracks.
 As cracks progress deeper into the tooth they become more difficult to restore.
 Did you know that the human jaw can close with a force of up to 270lbs!!

-What Can You Do to Prevent Cracked Teeth?
+What Can You Do to Prevent Cracked Tooth?

 Brushing twice a day helps prevent cavities that weaken enamel and make teeth prone to cracks.